Parameters by theme

 All stories in Quantexa News API contain sentiment predictions for:

 • Text in the title and body of the article.
-This is document-level sentiment analysis
+This is a document-level sentiment analysis

 • Text in each sentence where entities have been recognised.
-This is entity-level sentiment analysis
+This is an entity-level sentiment analysis

 Fields which apply to both document-level and entity-level sentiment: